On the density regime probed by HCN emission

 We start our discussion by looking at the conversion factors based on column density, or in this case visual extinction, such as explored by \citet{KAUFFMANN2017, EVANS2020, BARNES2020}.
 For clarity we will define,

 where $\mathrm{M_{A_V\, >\, 8\, mag}}$ is the mass residing above an $\mathrm{A_V > 8 mag}$, as given in \citet{EVANS2020} and \citet{BARNES2020}.
-This is in keeping with the result from \cite{LADA2010, LADA2012}, who defined a ``threshold'' surface density of 8 mag above which the vast majority of dense cores are found.
-Note however that \cite{KAUFFMANN2017} uses a visual extinction of 7 mag in their analysis.
+This is in keeping with the result from \cite{LADA2010, LADA2012}, who defined a ``threshold'' surface density of $\mathrm{8\ mag}$ above which the vast majority of dense cores are found.
+Note however that \cite{KAUFFMANN2017} uses a visual extinction of $\mathrm{7\ mag}$ in their analysis.

 In Figure \ref{fig:alpha} we present the conversion factor, $\mathrm{ \alpha_{HCN}^{A_V} }$, as derived from our simulation data, adopting the definition given in Equation \ref{eq:alpha8av}.
 To mimic the effects of limited observational sensitivity, we only consider pixels of integrated emission -- and thus the corresponding pixels in the column density ($\mathrm{A_V}$) maps -- that would be detected with a signal-to-noise greater than 3 for an assumed uniform noise level of $\mathrm{\sigma \ = 0.1\ (K\, km\, s^{-1})}$.
 For comparison, we also show the results in the noise-free case.
-Once again, we assume a conversion factor between total gas column density and A$_{\rm V}$ of $\mathrm{{1.87 \times 10^{21}\ cm^{-2}\, mag^{-1}}}$.